casonova/Coding-Samurai-Task1/README.md

 # To-Do List Application

 The To-Do List Application is a simple command-line tool built in Python for efficiently managing tasks.
 This project helps you practice fundamental programming concepts, including data structures, user input handling, and basic file operations.
+This a program is a good example for beginner developer.